 How to Use a Soil Thermometer

 Using a soil thermometer correctly to take this reading is simple.
 You will need a clean soil thermometer, screwdriver, tape measure, and a marker or duct tape.
 Follow these basic steps but always read the product label for exact directions:

 - Measure two inches from the tip of a screwdriver toward the handle.

 - Mark this measurement with a magic marker (or use duct tape).

 - Plunge the screwdriver into the ground until this two-inch mark is at ground level.
-This gives you your pilot hole, so that you do not risk breaking your soil thermometer.
+This gives a pilot hole so that you do not risk breaking your soil thermometer.

-- Now insert the soil thermometer into the ground, guided by your pilot hole, to get your reading (follow instructions on the label regarding how long you have to keep it in the soil before withdrawing it).
+- Insert the soil thermometer into the pilot hole to get your reading (follow instructions for how long the thermometer needs to stay in the soil before withdrawing it for reading).